Fire and rescue services

 Getting a visa can take several months.
 Visas are not granted automatically.

-Contact an Embassy of Sudan for details.
+Contact the Embassy of Sudan in Canberra for the latest details.

 You may need a valid yellow fever vaccination certificate to enter Sudan.
 Some airlines may want to see one when you leave.